-- "" Energy efficient, non-toxic, and recycled-content building materials should be used whenever possible, such as EPA "Energy Star" labeled windows. - "" Natural lighting should be utilized where possible to maximize daylighting and reduce cooling and heating requirements. - "" In new development, incorporate zero emission and electric vehicle charging stations in parking areas. - Where feasible, use recyclable and sustainable building materials in new development.
+- "" Energy efficient, non-toxic, and recycled-content building materials should be used whenever possible, such as EPA "Energy Star" labeled windows. - "" Natural lighting should be utilized where possible to maximize daylighting and reduce cooling and heating requirements. - "" In new development, incorporate zero emission and electric vehicle charging stations in parking areas. - >>> Where feasible, use recyclable and sustainable building materials in new development.

+Example of landscaping

-Example photo illustrating landscaping in the public realm.
+in the public realm.

-Example photo illustrating landscaping used as a screening element.
+Example of landscaping used as a screening element.

-Example photo illustrating outdoor lighting located at all building entryways.
+Example of outdoor lighting located at all building entryways.